-Reyes began as a self-taught artist, then decided to pursue formal art education.
-He graduated with a Bachelors of Fine Arts from The School of the Art Institute of Chicago in 1997.
+Art is a second career for Fernando who spent 17 years in banking in San Francisco.
+He began as a self-taught artist, then decided to seek formal art education at the School of the Art Institute of Chicago graduating with a BFA in 1997.
 He then returned to the Bay Area and has lived in Oakland since 1998.
-In 1999 he opened his current art studio, located in the Jingletown neighborhood of Oakland’s Fruitvale district.
+Fernando’s studio is located in the Jingletown neighborhood in Oakland at Ford Street Studios.

 Fernando has an extensive resume of solo and group exhibitions on a regional and national basis.
-His work has been acquired for the art collections of Stanford University Medical Center, Alameda County Arts Collection, Amoco Corporation, Ruth Chris Steakhouse, Tom of Finland Foundation, Leslie-Lohman Museum of Gay and Lesbian Art, and George and Cynthia Miller Wellness Center and numerous private collections.
+His work has been acquired for the art collections of Sutter Cathedral Hills Hospital, Stanford University Medical Center, Alameda County Arts Collection, Amoco Corporation, Ruth Chris Steakhouse, Tom of Finland Foundation, Leslie-Lohman Museum of Gay and Lesbian Art, George and Cynthia Miller Wellness Center and numerous private collections.

 To view his resume please inquire